Part 4 — The Copper Cloth

 I stifled a laugh.
 Ahead of us, a rebel nudged her friend, and they both glanced towards the bush.
 Greg glowered and gestured for Luther to join us.

-Luther stood up, looking sulky, but before he could even take a step in our direction, the moss below him began to slide him toward us.
+Luther stood up, looking sulky—but before he could even take a step in our direction, the moss below him slid him towards us.
 He nearly jumped out of his skin.

-He was already pasty, with dark, curly hair that made him look paler.
-I suspected he hadn’t spent much time outdoors, so this Brigdale post must’ve been new.
+He was already pasty, with dark, curly hair that made him look even paler.
+I suspected he hadn’t spent much time outdoors.
+The Brigdale post must’ve been new.

 “Well, what do we do, then?”
-Greg asked, his confidence fading.
-Luther slid up, still looking totally shocked.
+Greg asked.
+Luther slid up, looking deeply disturbed.
+He glanced down at the moss.

 “We wait and see,” Fi said, and then she stomped ahead, her gaze resting towards the front of the pack.
-I tried to follow her, but I got snagged on Luther, who was still getting himself together.
+I tried to follow her, but I got snagged on Luther.

 And then we spilled over each other, Luther falling and grabbing at me, me starting to trip, and Greg half trying to help, half trying to keep us from taking him down with us.
 As he stumbled, Greg bumped one of the rebels walking near us, and that rebel dropped her pack, which spilled open before us.

-“Sorry about that,” I offered, and the rebel smiled as she continued onward.
+“Sorry about that,” I offered, and the rebel smiled, turning away from us.

-“You see that?” he whispered, and I didn’t know what to say, and Greg didn’t really care because it wasn’t really a question.
+“You see that?” he whispered, and I didn’t know what to say, but Greg didn’t care.
+It wasn’t really a question.

 “You think it’s—” Luther started, but Greg cut in.